|

 Yorkshre Regiment |

-The battalion spent the entire First World War in India.
-Both medals confirmed.
+Battalion spent the war in India.
 Discharged January 1920.
+Medals

 Sergeant R. Alexander |